 The keto diet is a favorite with Thrive Market members, which is why we stock a wide array of keto-friendly products and work hard to source reliable tips and guidance from trusted keto experts.
-If you’re looking to begin this high-fat, low-carb diet to help achieve your weight loss or overall health goals, we’ve created a complete guide to answer all your questions and help you get started.
+It’s also why we have vested so much interest in creating this keto guide, filled with the basics, guidelines, a food list, and more.
+If you’re looking to begin this high-fat, low-carb diet to help achieve your weight loss or overall health goals, we’ve created a complete keto guide to answer all your questions and help you get started.

 How to Start the Keto Diet

 What to Eat on the Keto Diet